Towards precision cosmology with Voids x CMB correlations (I): Roman-Agora mock catalogs and pipeline validation: Results

 The results of the two-point statistics are complementary to and consistent with the one-point statistics.
-The dispersion is larger for the $N$ and $NMb_{\rm env}$ cases, whereas $NM$ and $NMb_{E\rm LGs}$ show good agreement with the reference catalog.
-Galaxy clustering strength, measured by the angular power spectrum ($C_\ell$), is directly related to the galaxy bias ($b$).
-This is clearly seen for the $N$ mock type, in the first column, where the different tracer selections produce a clear progression from most to least clustered with respect to the \emph{Roman} reference catalog.
-Mass-selected galaxies are the most clustered, and this leads to the strongest density fluctuations: high densities in knots and sheets and very low densities elsewhere.

-In contrast, randomly selected galaxies are distributed more evenly throughout the cosmic web, leading to a more uniform density field and weaker clustering.
-Selecting ELGs slightly reduce clustering in either case, smoothing out the overall density variations, as they preferentially occupy lower-density regions.
+The dispersion is larger for the $N$ and $NMb_{\rm env}$ families, whereas $NM$ and $NMb_{E\rm LGs}$ show good agreement with the \emph{Roman} reference catalog.
+The strength of the galaxy clustering, measured by the angular power spectrum ($C_\ell$), is directly related to the galaxy bias.
+This is clearly seen for the $N$-family, in the first column, where the different tracer selections produce a clear progression from most to least clustered with respect to the reference catalog.
+Mass-selected galaxies (M-all) are the most clustered, and this leads to the strongest density fluctuations: high densities in knots and sheets and very low densities elsewhere.
+In contrast, randomly selected galaxies (R-all) are distributed more evenly throughout the cosmic web, leading to a more uniform density field and weaker clustering.
+Selecting ELGs slightly reduce clustering in either case (M-ELGs or R-ELGs), smoothing out the overall density variations, as they preferentially occupy lower-density regions.

-The monopole of the VGCF, $\xi_0(r)$, representing the average radial density profile, mirrors the same behavior as the $C_\ell$ clustering trends.
-The density is lowest for deeper voids of the M-all sample and becomes progressively shallower moving through M-ELGs, R-all, and R-ELGs.
-The zero-crossing point, which is linked to the average void radius, shows that voids are larger in mass-selected samples, in agreement with the trends observed in the one-point statistics.
-This progression highlights how galaxy bias influences void morphology: stronger clustering produces more pronounced density contrasts and larger voids, while weaker clustering leads to smoother profiles.
+The VGCF monopole, $\xi_0(r)$, representing the average radial density profile, reflects the same clustering trends observed in the $C_\ell$ power spectra.
+The deepest voids are found in the M-all sample and become progressively shallower for the M-ELGs, R-all, and R-ELGs samples.
+The zero-crossing point, which is linked to the average void radius, shows that voids are larger in mass-selected samples, in agreement with the trends seen in the one-point statistics.
+This progression highlights how galaxy bias shapes void morphology: stronger clustering produces steeper density profiles and larger voids, while weaker clustering leads to smoother profiles.

-The quadrupole, $\xi_2(r)$, exhibits a similar amplitude across the different biased tracers but is shifted in radius, aligning with the average void size indicated by the monopole.
+The quadrupole, $\xi_2(r)$, exhibits a similar amplitude across the different tracer selections but is shifted in radius, aligning with the average void size indicated by the monopole.